 Most mammals (but not whales and dolphins) produce some sort of sebum, and each animal has its own unique blend.
 In addition to sebaceous glands and sebum, there are other structures in the skin that produce a sebum-like mixture called “epidermal lipids”.

 Human sebum is composed primarily of glycerides, free fatty acids, wax esters and squalenes.
 Glycerides are more commonly known as “fats” and are molecules of two or three free fatty acids connected together by a glycerol backbone.
-Free fatty acids are the building blocks of glycerides and other molecules.
+Free Fatty Acids are the building blocks of glycerides and other molecules.
 They are composed of a polar head group and a non-polar (aliphatic tail).
-Wax esters are molecules composed of fatty acids linked to fatty alcohols by an ester bond.
-Squalenes are hydrophobic chains of carbon atoms that serve as the basic building block for naturally occuring steroids and other types of signal molecules.
+Wax Esters are molecules composed of fatty acids linked to fatty alcohols by an ester bond.
+Squalenes are hydrophobic chains of carbon atoms that serve as the basic building block for naturally occurring steroids and other types of intercellular signaling molecules.

 The Role of Sebum in Acne Vulgaris

 Several research studies have found a direct relationship between increased sebum secretion and increased acne symptoms.
 People with sebaceous gland disorders (e.g. sebaceous hyperplasia) that lead to very high sebum levels often have severe forms of acne and other skin diseases.
 However, there are several possible explanations for how sebum production may contribute to acne, and there is not unanimous agreement between experts when it comes to explaining this relationship.